Star Brand: Earth-616 (Prime Earth)

-A new Star Brand was introduced into the main Earth-616 continuity during the Marvel NOW! event, in Jonathan Hickman's Avengers vol. 5.
+A new Star Brand was introduced into the main Earth-616 continuity in the series Avengers.
 College student Kevin Connor receives the brand from a flawed White Event, causing him to be selected rather than a qualified candidate.
 His sudden transformation results in the annihilation of his entire college, killing hundreds.
-The Avengers arrived at the area with Captain Universe and Nightmask to investigate the event.
-Nightmask and Star Brand later head to Mars to confront Ex Nihilo.
-The Avengers fought against Nightmask and Star Brand which resulted in Nightmask and Star Brand destroying the living consciousness of Earth.
-Iron Man imprisoned them in the Sol's Hammer weapon.

-Alongside Ex Nihilo, Abyss, and Nightmask, Star Brand joins the Avengers when they leave Earth to fight the Builders.
-He and several other Avengers were captured, but with the encouragement of the Black Widow Star Brand proved instrumental in destroying the Builder fleet above the Kree homeworld of Hala.
-After the conclusion of the Builder conflict and the defeat of Thanos on Earth, Captain America decided to keep both Nightmask and Star Brand as members of the Avengers.
+Star Brand joins the Avengers when they leave Earth to fight the Builders.

-In this version, the Star Brand is described as a "planetary defense mechanism", and Star Brands from other worlds eventually appear.
-Kevin Connor later becomes frenzied and attacks Ghost Rider in South Africa, mistakenly believing that the youth is seeking to unearth an ancient Celestial that was buried there many years ago.
-He is apparently killed by Ghost Rider's Penance Stare, leaving the Star Brand symbol burned into the ground.
+Kevin Connor becomes frenzied and attacks Ghost Rider in South Africa, mistakenly believing that he is seeking to unearth an ancient Celestial that was buried there many years ago.
+Connor is apparently killed by Ghost Rider's Penance Stare, leaving the Star Brand symbol burned into the ground.

-Starbrand next appeared in the six-issue Starbrand & Nightmask comic by Greg Weisman and Domo Staton.